+- 🖳: Bring the selected layer forward.

-- Send the selected layer backward. - Is Bring the selected layer to front.
+- 🖳 Send the selected layer backward.

+- Ering the selected layer to front.

-- Send the selected layer to back. - Stretch the selected layers to fit the screen horizontally. - Stretch the selected layers to fit the screen vertically. - Stretch the selected layers to fill the screen. - Show the alignment option icons as below. - Align the selected layers to the left screen edge. - Align the selected layers to the top screen edge. - Align the selected layers to the right screen edge. - Align the selected layers to the bottom screen edge. - Align the selected layers to the horizontal screen center. - Align the selected layers to the vertical screen center. - Align the selected layers to the screen center. - Show the layer copying option icons as how below. - Add a new layer that displays the same image with the selected layer. - Add a new layer that displays the mirrored image of the selected layer. - X: Set the horizontal coordinate of the layer.
+- Contraction the selected layer to back.

+- 至: Stretch the selected layers to fit the screen horizontally. - E: Stretch the selected layers to fit the screen vertically. - 🕒: Stretch the selected layers to fill the screen. - Show the alignment option icons as below. - Loss Align the selected layers to the left screen edge. - In the selected layers to the top screen edge. - I Align the selected layers to the right screen edge. - 🔲 Align the selected layers to the bottom screen edge. - III: Align the selected layers to the horizontal screen center. - 🔲 Align the selected layers to the vertical screen center. - Logical selected layers to the screen center. - 🔛 Show the layer copying option icons as how below. - 土 Add a new layer that displays the same image with the selected layer. - 4 : Add a new layer that displays the mirrored image of the selected layer. - X: Set the horizontal coordinate of the layer.
 You can enter a number or click +/- to adjust the coordinate. - Y: Set the vertical coordinate of the layer.
 You can enter a number or click +/- to adjust the coordinate. - Width: Set the width of the layer.
 You can enter a number or click +/- to adjust the width. - Height: Set the height of the layer.
 You can enter a number or click +/- to adjust the height. - Ratio: Quickly select the layer aspect ratio.
 The options include Custom, 1:1, 5:4, 3:2, 16:9 and 16:10.